-Grease Traps that are significantly large as to require professional cleaning may be cleaned once every thirty (30) days at the discretion of the Director.
+Grease Traps that are cleaned by a professional cleaning company may be cleaned once every thirty (30) days at the discretion of the Director.

 Requirements and specifications for grease traps are found in Appendix H.

 4.2.5 Grease Recycling Containers